Southern New Hampshire Trail Guide

 Order the book and companion map

-Below are updates for trails in the 6th edition that happened between when work on the book was completed and when it was published.
+Below are updates and corrections for trails in the 6th edition since work on the book was completed:

 - Page 87, Wapack Trail.
 In May 2025, Friends of the Wapack relocated a section the trail in New Ipswich.
 It now runs from the parking lot across from the entrance to Windblown on NH 123/124 to the existing route of the trail under the powerlines, where a spur path also diverges for Kidder Mtn.
 This relocation eliminates a road walk along the shoulder of Turnpike Rd.